View more Archive News

 Architecturally, the glass and sandstone elliptical building promises to provide a stunning contrast to the School's Neo-Gothic façade and turrets.
 The new centre will link to the main building with two-storey glazed walkways.
 It will provide independence for over 400 Sixth Form students and will include an ICT suite, seminar rooms for project work and tutorial sessions, quiet study areas, a common room, a refectory café area, exhibition space and the main school reception.

-Mr Philip Britton, Headmaster of the Boys' Division, said: "These are exciting times for Bolton School.
+Mrs Gill Richards, Headmistress of the Girls' Division, said: "These are exciting times for Bolton School.
 The Centre will provide the best of both worlds in that girls and boys will share the facilities, including the Common Room, but lessons will continue to be taught in single sex environments, something that we strongly believe benefits the students.
 The new building will complement the excellent teaching and opportunities that our students already receive."

 Mr Alistair Baines, Director of Cassidy and Ashton architects, commented: "From a design perspective, once completed,the Centre will help illustrate the best of modern design against the traditional background of the school.
 The effect will be sensational and will provide an attractive and stimulating environment for the students.
 This will be the latest project in our 30-year relationship with Bolton School."